Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 If you're skilled in jewelry making, woodworking, or digital art, you can easily make money [selling products Etsy]({{< relref "sell-products-on-etsy" >}}).
 Etsy has revolutionized the handmade and vintage marketplace, providing artisans and crafters with a platform to showcase their creations globally.

 The earning potential on Etsy varies widely based on product type, quality, and marketing efforts.
 Successful sellers can earn anywhere from a few hundred to several thousand dollars per month.
-Offering custom-made products can command higher prices, with potential earnings increasing based on your specialization and customer base.
+Offering custom-made products can command higher prices, with potential eardigitalnings increasing based on your specialization and customer base.
 Pay-per-click advertising on Etsy can drive additional traffic to your shop, potentially increasing sales and revenue.

-### 11. Online Courses and Coaching

-Creating and selling online courses or offering coaching sessions allows you to monetize your expertise and knowledge.
-The demand for online education and coaching has surged in recent years, with individuals seeking to acquire new skills, advance their careers, and achieve personal development goals.
-Find platforms to upload your content and make money teaching online courses today!

 ### 12. Retail Print-on-Demand Merchandise